SeasonalForecastingEngine/SeaVal/scripts/SeaValDocumentation/bookdown/_book/02-plotting.md

 <img src="02-plotting_files/figure-html/unnamed-chunk-15-1.png" width="480" />

-Here, we added two layers to the original plot, the first one being the `geom_point`-layer that creates the two points at the locations of the cities, and the second being the `geom_text`-layer that labels the points by the city names. `ggplot2` is a widely used package and there is a large variety of tutorials and books out there that can help you getting familiar with the syntax.
+Here, we added two layers to the original plot, the first one being the `geom_point`-layer that creates the two points at the locations of the cities, and the second being the `geom_text`-layer that labels the points by the city names.

 A frequently required operation is the changing of the font sizes of title and labels.
 The easiest way to do this is the command